Ngonal/Networking-Lab-Portfolio/README.md

 - **`configure terminal`**
 Enters `global configuration` mode from `privileged EXEC` mode, allowing the user to modify the device’s running configuration.
 - **`?`**
 Provides context-sensitive help: When used after a command with a space (e.g., `show ?`), it displays available subcommands or arguments.
-When used immediately after a partial command (e.g., `con?`), it attempts to complete the command or shows matching options.
+When used immediately after a partial command (e.g., `con?`), it attempts to show matching options.
 > 💡 **Quick Tip:**
-> - If you wish to enter a word without typing out all letters within a command, pressing the `TAB` key will autocomplete the word.
+> - Press `TAB` to autocomplete a partially typed command or keyword.
+> - Use the `UP` and `DOWN` arrow keys to navigate through command history.
+Press `Enter` to execute a selected command..
+> - Press `Ctrl + A` to move the cursor to the beginning of the command line.
+> - Press `Ctrl + E` to move the cursor to the end of the command line.
 ### Juniper Junos OS
 -
 ### Fortinet FortiOS